Grouping and ungrouping sheets

 - Moving, copying, deleting, and coloring the tabs of sheets

-Note: When entering group content, be sure to enter only the content that you want to be common to all the sheets in the group.
+Note: When entering group content, be sure to enter only the content you want to be common to all the sheets in the group.
 If the group of sheets is intended to be quarterly sales reports for two or more months, for example, stop entering group content and ungroup the sheets before entering any content specific to any single month.

 See also this tip in French: Comment grouper et dissocier des feuilles de calcul.